Remote Internet Experiments

 („Irma“)

-Basic characteristics of the bipolar transistor
+Basic features of the bipolar transistor

 Experiment 6 – PaVEL